comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 In this part of the studio, you will set up and start using your team repository.

 We are not going to explicitly tell you all of the commands that you need.
 Instead, we want you to read the Git documentation to get a more complete understanding of how to use Git as a source code repository.

+### Set up account and accept COMP1100-2025-s1 invite

+⏱️ 10 minutes - Individual

+You will have received an invite to the Github organisation called COMP1100-2025-s1.

+Accept this invite, creating an account on Github if you do not have one already.

 ### Installing a Git client